evanc7007/RatioThink/README.md

 ## Troubleshooting / Collect diagnostics

-If RatioThink "does nothing" after launch — no window, no menu-bar icon, no chat — collect a diagnostics bundle and send it to the developer.
+If the app misbehaves, you can collect a diagnostics bundle to send to the developer.

 **From the app** (if it opens): **Help → Collect Diagnostics…**.
-It writes a `.zip` to your Desktop and reveals it in Finder.
+It writes a `.zip` to your Desktop.

 **From Terminal** (works even when the app or helper won't launch):